miiichael/social-docs/docs/configuration/settings.rst

     ``urllib2.urlopen`` uses ``socket.getdefaulttimeout()`` value by default, so setting ``socket.setdefaulttimeout(...)`` will affect ``urlopen`` when this setting is not defined, otherwise this setting takes precedence.
-Also this might affect other places in Django.
+Also, this might affect other places in Django.

     ``timeout`` argument was introduced in python 2.6 according to `urllib2